Why Does IP Exclusion Matter? A Look Into Honest Analytics

 What is IP Exclusion?

 Analytics are the most valuable when you’re confident in their accuracy and utilize them to gain insights and adjust your content accordingly.
-If you’re including your team’s internal traffic on your own website, you’re skewing your own stats and making data-driven decisions based on your team’s behavior, not the behavior of your users!
+If you’re including your team’s internal traffic on your website, you’re skewing your stats and making data-driven decisions based on your team’s behavior, not the behavior of your users!

 IP Addresses That You Should Exclude From Web Traffic: